timle/timle.github.io/_posts/2016-11-21-songproffr-I-motivation-and-graph-based-predictions.md

 Here, the 'user x song interaction' table (one column for user id, and one column for song id) is pulled from the SQL database, translated into a sparse matrix representation, and the cross product transpose calculated.
 This was implemented in R, using the Matrix library for sparse matrix support (the library also supports matrix multiplication of sparse matrices).
 This design allowed for an efficient and vectorized implementation of finding songs with large user similarities between songs.

 The final step involves iterating through all the songs in the database, querying the song similarity matrix, and retrieving the top n songs with user overlap.
 The result of each query is saved to a 'Predictions' table.
-This predications table is a precomputed list of recomended songs for every song in the data.
+This predications table is a precomputed list of recommended songs for every song in the data.
 This database is quick and easy to serve from a web front end, compared to computing the recommendations on every query.
 The downside to this approach, is that the predictions database must be re-generated whenever the user x song interaction table is updated.
 This is a trade off, in the end, favoring speed for the end user, at a cost of not always serving the freshest data available.

 ```
 An example of the predictions table.